Hirvensaloa/rehti-mmorpg/assets/README.md

 - **stats** ItemStats object.
 The ItemStats object includes the following attributes:
   - **accuracy** Represents the accuracy bonus of the equippable item.
   - **damage** Indicates the damage dealt by the item.
   - **attackSpeed** Specifies the attack speed of the item.
-Defined in ms.
+Defined in ms. Needs to be bigger than 0.
   - **range** Denotes the range of the item's attacks in tiles.
   - **armor** Represents the armor provided by the equippable item.
   - **dodge** Indicates the dodge bonus provided by the item.